 SHE WAS A YOUNG AND RISING STAR in the Atlantic County Prosecutor's Office when Carol and Paul found eyes for each other.
 But professional conflicts keep causal glances from becoming something more.
-Can heat percolate this twosome?
-After all, anything happens in Atlantic City.
+Yet, heat can percolate a twosome . . . and nothing is hotter than Atlantic City.

 “A great tale about our town.”

 —Writers Life Magazine

 Find these reviews in full at the "Available at Amazon" link below: